Progdrummer1/Cyclistic-data-analysis-in-SQL-and-R/readme.md

 # Act

-This research has focussed on the following research question:

-**How do annual members and casual riders use Cyclistic bikes differently?**

-The purpose of this is to enable Cyclistic's marketing team to develop a targeted campaign aimed at converting casual users into annual members.

-**My top three recommendations based on my analysis.**
+**My top three recommendations for the marketing department, based on my analysis.**
 * You won’t be able to sell annual memberships to tourists.
 So don't target the popular stations for casual users.
 * Your target audience will be at the station which are used by locals, where you already find annual users.
 * You could target hotels and hostels.
 If they get an annual membership, they can rent it out to their customers.

+**Personal reflection**
+This has been a very educating experience for me.
+Learning how to work in SQL, R, writing a report and handeling big data sets.
+I look forward to improving my skills in future assignments!